Goose step: East Asia, South Asia and Southeast Asia

+Evolution

 The goose step is a ceremonial march that requires substantial training.
 It is often abandoned in times of war, as more pressing needs occupy the available training time.
 Opinion on the goose step was divided even in the German Wehrmacht in the 1930s.
 During the later stages of World War II, the goose step nearly disappeared because of manpower shortages, accelerated courses in basic training, and a paucity of appropriate occasions.

 After the Second World War, West Germany abandoned the goose step in favor of "marching step" (Gleichschritt), due to their status as light infantry.
 East Germany preserved the goose step and renamed it the "drilling step" (Exerzierschritt) to avoid references to old Prussian and Wehrmacht military traditions.
 The 200-year-old German tradition of goose stepping finally ended with German reunification in 1990, as East German forces were absorbed into the Bundeswehr and conformed to West German military customs.
 Although goose-stepping has no official sanction, the practice is not illegal in Germany.
 Some civilian marching bands and riflemen's associations continue to goose-step while others dropped it altogether.